 Khalid Amakran, Barby Asante & Gian Givanni, Ivan Barbosa, Marcel van den Berg, Roxette Capriles, Failed Architecture, Afaina de Jong & Innavisions, Ilja Karilampi & Kareem Lotfy, Charlie Koolhaas, Lotic, Ladj Ly, Nicole Martens, Neals Niat, Stacii Samidin, Michael Schoner, Navin Thakoer, VHILS & Kalaf, Yue Wu

-Parallel to the exhibition is an ongoing, multi-vocal public programme of gatherings, a film screening, a symposium, and a pop-up video installation organised with HipHopHuis, BIRD, Studio Narrative, and AFARAI.
-Urban appropriation, socio-cultural issues, architecture, and ownership in the city are critically questioned, reinterpreted, and contextualised in dialogue with visitors, guest speakers, artists, musicians, dancers, and architects.
+Parallel to the exhibition ran an ongoing, multi-vocal public programme of gatherings, a film screening, a symposium, and a pop-up video installation, organised in close collaboration with HipHopHuis, BIRD, Studio Narrative, and AFARAI.
+Urban appropriation, socio-cultural issues, architecture, and ownership in the city were critically questioned and reinterpreted in dialogue with visitors, guest speakers, artists, musicians, dancers, and architects.

 Metro54 x Cultural Appropriation

-Metro54 is a platform for young artists, performers, and other creators who explore the boundaries of their (art) disciplines, paying specific attention to talents who take inspiration from the world’s metropolitan melting pots.
-Metro54 organise interactive programmes, exhibitions, and (pop-up) events for a predominantly young audience.
-As part of their two-year Cultural Appropriation programme, Metro54 examines appropriation in contemporary urban arts and culture.
-BLUEPRINT: Whose urban appropriation is this? is the first part of this programme and focuses on urban appropriation.
+Metro54 is a platform for young artists, performers, and other creators who explore the boundaries of their disciplines, paying specific attention to talents who take inspiration from the world’s metropolitan melting pots.
+BLUEPRINT was part of their two-year focus on cultural appropriation.
+Artistic director of Metro54 is Amal Alhaag.

-TENT is a platform for contemporary art that has its roots in Rotterdam.
-The connection to the city, both as a breeding ground and a reflection of current developments, makes it essential for TENT to ask: what can this place in the centre of Rotterdam be?
+The connection to the city of Rotterdam makes it essential for TENT to ask: what can this place in the centre of Rotterdam be?
 Who can share in a sense of ownership in this place?
 What forms of art and culture are at home here?
-TENT welcomes the takeover that BLUEPRINT initiates – and the issues of ownership and appropriation that Metro54 raises – as a way to look at contemporary urban culture and as a way to further stretch its own frameworks.
+TENT therefore welcomed the takeover that BLUEPRINT initiated – and the issues of ownership and appropriation that Metro54 raised – as a way to look at contemporary urban culture and to further stretch its own frameworks.

-BLUEPRINT is part of Rotterdam Architecture Month and is supported by Stimuleringsfonds Creatieve Industrie, Rotterdam Festivals.
+BLUEPRINT was part of Rotterdam Architecture Month and supported by Stimuleringsfonds Creatieve Industrie and Rotterdam Festivals.